 - Short Run Labels Capability – This cost/benefit is maximized for small quantities of custom labels, also known as “short run labels.”
 Another advantage of digital printing: you can order only the amount of labels you need right now, rather than ordering labels in bulk simply to get the best price.

 - Design Flexibility – In order to be competitive, you should regularly examine whether your design works for attracting your target audience.
 The cost of printing new label designs on a flexographic press can hurt your bottom line due to plate charges and setup fees.
 If you have multiple product label designs, costs can add up even quicker.
 With digital printing, there are no plate or setup fees, so we can start printing your labels sooner.

 Digital printing is popular across many markets because it can print 500 or 5,000 custom labels with each individual label containing different information.
 This capability – known as variable data printing – opens up great new creative possibilities for customizing labels: you can add names from a database, consecutive numbers, multiple barcodes, or even print multiple versions of the same label!

 How Flexographic Printing Compares

-The price and quality of flexographic label printing has been (and still is to a certain extent) the go-to method for printing custom labels.
+The price and quality of flexographic label printing have been (and still is to a certain extent) the go-to method for printing custom labels.
 Flexographic labels have the advantage for high volume product label orders, but there are setup costs for each label job – preparing your label artwork to create printing plates, setting up the label press, mixing inks for color matching, and machine calibration.
 The cost and setup for labels can be expensive if you’re a smaller company or you just need fewer product labels – this is where digital printing has the advantage.
 For more information about flexographic printing, check out our in-depth article explaining this popular label printing technique.